The Bekins Blog

 Take the time to create a thorough budget.

 You know what your limits are.
 You know what your needs are.
 Consider these things and put together a working budget before making any decisions.
-You can help narrow down exact dollar amounts by using our ballpark estimate form, calling for an in-home estimate, or asking friends and family how much they spent on their similar moves.
+You can help narrow down exact dollar amounts by using our in-home estimate form or asking friends and family how much they spent on their similar moves.
 Next, write out your plan and prospective costs.

 Setting a budget in advance and sticking to it makes sure that small, easily-forgotten costs don’t become insurmountable.
 Your budget will also help make it easier to move dollars around and decide what’s worth splurging on to you and what isn’t.